DataDog/documentation/content/en/dynamic_instrumentation/_index.md

 Dynamic Instrumentation snapshots are sent to Datadog logs.
 They appear alongside your application logs.

-If you are using Logs Indexes with [Exlusion filters][8], follow the next instructions to ensure Dynamic Instrumentation snapshots are not filtered from logs.
+If you use Logs Indexes with [Exclusion filters][9], ensure Dynamic Instrumentation snapshots are not filtered from logs:

-Create a logs index and [Configure the index][9] to the desired retention with **no sampling**.
-Set the filter to match on `source:dd_debugger`.
-Ensure that the new index takes precedence over any other indexes with filters that might match on that tag because logs enter the first index whose filter they match on.
+1. Create a logs index and [configure it][10] to the desired retention with **no sampling**.
+2. Set the filter to match on `source:dd_debugger`.
+3. Ensure that the new index takes precedence over any other indexes with filters that might match on that tag, because logs enter the first index whose filter they match on.

 ### Enable Dynamic Instrumentation